 For Heller, who had an unusually severe case, it took years to find some relief, and treatment entailed taking numerous medications and undergoing several surgeries to repair or replace damaged joints and tendons.
 But for the last two years, his pain level has been manageable.
 Today he can walk but not run.
 And he can cook, but he can't meet the physical demands of earning a living at it.

 "My problems with my feet made me rethink who I was as a person and how I go about things in life," Heller says.
 "I was always active and hyper.
 I had to take smaller steps and move in slower motion.
 I had to learn patience."

 Early Arthritis Rheumatology Clinic

 American College of Rheumatology

-Interview with Alan Hudson, a professor of microbial molecular genetics at Wayne State Medical School in Michigan
+Interview with Alan Hudson, professor emeritus of microbial molecular genetics at Wayne State Medical School in Michigan

 Chlamydia.National Institute for Allergy and Infectious Diseases, 2010.

 Kotake, S., H.R.
 Schumacher et al. "Gamma Interferon and Interleuking-10 Gene Expression in Synovial Tissues from Patients with Early Stages of Chlamydia-Associated Arthritis and Undifferentiated Oligoarthritis and from Health Volunteers."
 Infection and Immunity, Vol. 67, No. 5